By Ed Staskus

 Another boy dressed as Spiderman said Halloween was fun because “Kids dress up!”

-In a MSNBC poll adults were asked what their favorite part of Halloween was.
+In an MSNBC poll, adults were asked what their favorite part of Halloween was.
 More than 50 percent said it was seeing little kids dressed in costumes, while just 10 percent said it was eating candy.
 Our own unscientific poll revealed the exact opposite.
 Nine out of ten kids told us it was all about the candy.

 “Candy is the best thing that ever happened to me on Halloween,” said someone in KISS regalia